April 2, 2020: 6th Street Playhouse suspends all programming for 2019-2020 season.

-We hope to be able to continue our run of Sweeney Todd, perform Space Pirates, and resume classes in the coming weeks.
-Our Box Office will be in touch with you to help with exchanges or tax-deductible donations of tickets and registration fees.
+For ticket holders and students, our Box Office will be in touch with you to help with account credits, tax-deductible donations of tickets and registration fees, or refunds.
 We appreciate your generosity and consideration throughout this process.

 What is your wait-list policy?